 Deploy QR Codes and geofences to learn more details

-Place QR Codes on property selling ads such as brochures, flyers, yard signs, sidewalks or OOH ads, which upon scanning, redirects interested buyers to a website with complete property information.
+Create flyers, brochures, yard signs, sidewalks or OOH ads, and place QR Codes on them which upon scanning, redirects interested buyers to a website with complete property information.

 AR Codes (Augmented Reality QR Codes) can be used to showcase a property in real-time too.
 Place QR Codes on websites or campaigns for customers to scan and view the property in real-time.